The-V8/pair-programming-sessions/sessions/session_2/README.md

 Examples:

+- 1904 is a leap year
+- 1986 is not a leap year
+- 2008 is a leap year
-- 1997 is not a leap year
+- 2100 is not a leap year
-- 1996 is a leap year
+- 2000 is a leap year
 - 1900 is not a leap year
-- 2000 is a leap year
-- 2100 is not a leap year

 For a delightful, four minute explanation of the whole leap year phenomenon, go watch this [youtube video](https://www.youtube.com/watch?v=xX96xng7sAE)